bigtoga/Examples/Windows Server/Active Directory/Domain Trust issues and troubleshooting.md

 > warning event occurred.
 EventID: 0x00001792...
 > ...
 The new top level name, myForest.com, has been added to the forest corporateForest.com. **Name suffix routing for this new name is disabled because it is not within any currently routed namespace.
 Objects can not be resolved from this new namespace until name suffix routing is enabled for the namespace.** To enable name suffix routing, open Domains and Trusts and see help under Name Suffix Routing and Forest Trusts.

+### Root cause: someone managing corporateForest.com created a UPN suffix for myForest.com that was applied to all corporateForest.com users
+### The solution was to remove that UPN suffix
    <pre>
 Directory Server Diagnosis